 In February 2008, Council adopted the Fairfield Employment Lands Strategy which informed decisions on industrial land for the preparation of Fairfield LEP 2013.
 The Strategy also recommended that retailing in industrial areas should only be allowed where it is ancillary to industrial uses.

-Neighbourhood shops whilst permissible with consent in the IN1 and IN2 zones are required only to serve the local convenience needs of workers and as such will not be allowed to proliferate into quasi neighbourhood shopping centres.
-In this regard, proposals for neighbourhood shops will be assessed under the recommendations of section 7.1 above.
+Neighbourhood shops whilst permissible with consent in the E4 General Industrial zone are required to only serve the local convenience needs of workers and as such will not be allowed to proliferate into quasi neighbourhood shopping centres.